stackhpc/openstack-admin-guide/source/include/ceph_troubleshooting.rst

 Note the ID of the failed OSD.

-The failed hardware device is logged by the Linux kernel:
+The failed disk is usually logged by the Linux kernel too:

 .. code-block:: console